-It’s inevitable that our courses had to change, here’s how our training will be a little different:
+It’s inevitable that our courses had to adapt to reduce the spread of the virus, here’s how our training will be a little different:

-- Both trainers and delegates are required to wear face coverings when entering our training venues and moving around the building
+- We recommend that both trainers and delegates wear face coverings when entering our training venues and moving around the building.

-- We can still come to you for group courses, we just need to work together on the risk assessment.
-This will include social distancing and infection control measures at your place (all easily resolved over the phone)
+- We still come to you for group courses, we just need to chat to you first about your covid-19 risk assessment.

 - We maintain rigorous cleaning protocols in venues and for all equipment

 - Shared manikins will be kept to the same small group of delegates.
 Delegates will be instructed to clean the manikin after their use.
 They will also be instructed to sanitise their hands prior to using the manikins and any other course resources.

 - A ‘double fail-safe’ level of protection will be in place to prevent the possibility of cross-contamination from rescue breaths.
 Combinations include: a) 1:1 manikin ratio b) Shared manikins – each delegate will be issued with 1 Adult, 1 Child, 1 Baby lung to be able to perform rescue breaths on assessment points only, and 70% alcohol wipes to be used after each delegate use.
 This means delegates can safely practice rescue breaths because we will change the lungs of the manikins after each person has demonstrated rescue breaths.

 - We have additional props for delegates to use so they do not need to work with other delegates during practical activities.